Barnstaple RFC: History

 In 2017–18 Barnstaple again finished in 14th place, this time being relegated to (the newly named) South West Premier.
 Relegation came despite Barnstaple winning 10 games and drawing one, meaning they recorded more wins than each of the two teams placed immediately above them.
 A lack of try bonus points proved costly, as did home defeats to Cinderford and Chinnor, who finished first and second in the league respectively.
 In both games Barnstaple led after 80 minutes were played, but lost to last minute scores by the visitors.
 The season was also notable for including the 250th first team appearance of captain Winston James and the 200th for Will Topps.

 Back at level 5 of the RFU's pyramid in 2018–19, Barnstaple bounced back well and finished the season in second place behind champions Bournemouth.
 This qualified Barnstaple for another promotion play-off, this time in Essex at Westcliff RFC.
 However, the trip was not a fruitful one, with a depleted Barnstaple side losing heavily.
 Barnstaple did lift silverware this season however, winning the Devon Cup final at home against Exmouth thanks in part to hat tricks from Winston James and Will Topps.

 Having remained in the South West Premier division in 2019–20 Barnstaple again mounted a promotion bid and were top of the table, requiring 8 match points from their remaining three games (a possible 15 points) when the global pandemic Coronavirus caused the suspension of all rugby in England on 16 March.
 Barnstaple were also top of the Devon Senior Cup standings and in prime position to secure a second successive home final at the time of the suspension.
 Following the league restructuring of National 2 South into two leagues West and East, the 2022–23 season saw Barnstaple Chiefs playing along the M5 corridor in National 2 West while Barnstaple Athletic found themselves playing in a competitive league for the first time as they began the 2022–23 season in Counties 2 Tribute Devon.
 Notably, the new 1st XV head coach was Winston James, the youngest club captain in the club's history, who had been forced to retire early through injury.
 Unfortunately the Chiefs finished the season at the foot of the table and were relegated.

 In 2023-24 Barnstaple came up short in their quest for promotion back to the national league, finishing the season in 2nd place in Tribute Regional 1 South West, the fifth tier of English rugby.
-However, the season ended on a high note, with the 1st XV reaching the final of the Papa Johns National Cup, contested by the best teams playing at Level 5 of the pyramid.
-The final was a thrilling game, ending 35-35, with opponents Heath RUFC, from Yorkshire, winning on try count back.
+However, the season ended on a high note, with the 1st XV reaching the final of the Papa John's National Cup, contested by the best teams playing at Level 5 of the pyramid.
+The final game ended 35-35, with opponents Heath RUFC, from Yorkshire, winning on try count back.
 The game was notable for being the final appearance of club stalwarts Adam Lloyd and Will Topps, the latter of whom played 304 games for the club, scoring 124 tries.